0

 MARKET SUMMARY:

-Corn futures are flat to a penny higher at midday Tuesday; soybean futures
+Corn futures are 4 to 5 cents lower at midday Friday; soybean futures are 5

 CORN: